Lisboeta

 Kitchen Table Michelin star restaurant

 Bubbledogs – the Charlotte Street restaurant set on pairing Champagne with hot dogs – may have closed its doors for good.
-But this cloud has a sterling silver lining, because it’s given their second, secret restaurant more space to spread out.
+But this cloud has a sterling silver lining, because it’s given the secret restaurant hiding at the back more space to spread out.
 Rub shoulders with 17 of your fellow diners in the cosy lounge before heading in to take your seat at the Kitchen Table, where James Knappet and his team serve an elaborate, double Michelin-starred tasting menu paired with wines picked by Sandia Chang.

 Norma | £££